 For this reason, it greatly benefits homeowners to think of solar panels like any other piece of furniture or appliance in your home – take it with you when you move.
 This allows you to enjoy all the money-saving benefits of solar without worrying about loan payments, ROI, and payoff dates.

 How Much Does It Cost To Move Solar Panels?

-At Raze Solar, we understand that Florida homeowners may end up moving before paying off their solar loan.
+At Raze Solar, we understand that Florida homeowners may end up moving before paying off their solar loans.
 For this reason, we cover the cost of moving your solar panels to a new home for free.
 If we installed your system, we’ll cover the costs of moving them.
 Not all Florida solar installers do this, so make sure you ask!

 A few things to keep in mind: